-Line 16-Net Investment Income Tax
+Line 15-Net Investment Income Tax

-For tax years beginning on or after January 1, 2013, a QFT may be liable for the net investment income tax enacted under section 1411.
-To determine if this tax applies, see Form 8960 and its Instructions.
+For tax years beginning on or after January 1, 2013, a QFT may be liable for the NIIT enacted under section 1411.
+To determine if this tax applies, see Form 8960, Net Investment Income Tax-Individuals, Estates, and Trusts, and its instructions.

-Line 17-Total Tax
+Line 16-Total Tax

-If the QFT owes any additional taxes (for example, alternative minimum tax, recapture taxes, etc.), include these taxes on line 17.
+If the QFT owes any additional taxes (for example, alternative minimum tax, recapture taxes, etc.), include these taxes on line 16.
 To the left of the entry space, write the type and amount of the tax.
 Also attach to Form 1041-QFT any forms required to figure these taxes (for example, Schedule I (Form 1041)).
 See the Instructions for Form 1041 for more details on additional taxes that may apply.

-Line 18-Payments
+Line 17-Payments

-Include on line 18 any of the following.
+Include on line 17 any of the following.

-- Estimated tax payments made for 2013. - Tax paid with a request for an extension of time to file.

-- Federal income tax withheld (for example, backup withholding). - Credit for tax paid on undistributed capital gains.
+- Estimated tax payments made for 2022. - Tax paid with a request for an extension of time to file. - Federal income tax withheld (for example, backup withholding). - · Credit for tax paid on undistributed capital gains.
 Also attach Copy B of Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains.

-Line 19-Tax Due
+Line 18-Tax Due

 You must pay the tax in full when the return is filed.
 Make the check or money order payable to "United States Treasury."
-Write the EIN from line 2 of the form and "2013 Form 1041-QFT" on the payment.
-Enclose, but do not attach, the payment with Form 1041-QFT.
+Write the EIN from line 2 of the form and "2022 Form 1041-QFT" on the payment.
+Enclose, but don't attach, the payment with Form 1041-QFT.